aemami1/home/content/group/_index.md

 ## 2. Reasoning and Benchmarking of AI Systems

-We create innovative challenges and datasets to rigorously test the reasoning capabilities of AI systems, with a particular focus on enhancing and expanding the Winograd Schema Challenge (WSC).
+We're looking to test and push the boundaries of reasoning capabilities of AI systems.

 {{< figure src="/uploads/winovis.jpg" caption="A representative output from Stable Diffusion 2.0 on a WINOVIS instance.
 The Diffusion Attentive Attribution Maps (DAAM) clarify the model's focus for different terms and the correctness of its interpretation: correctly identifying 'bee' and 'flower' but erroneously associating 'it' with the bee instead of the flower.
 [Read more about this study](/publication/park-2024-winovis/)." >}}